 In the meantime, single-protein food options can help you steer clear of known problem proteins (or try them out one by one to root out the issue.)

 Can dogs be allergic to fruits and vegetables?

 Proteins are the molecules in a given food that causes an allergic reaction, but that doesn’t mean meats are the only types of foods that can cause problems.

 In actuality, produce — including the best fruits and vegetables for dogs — contain proteins, which can cause allergic reactions in some cases.

 Nevertheless, these types of food allergies are less common than those caused by animal-based sources.

-Have you tried any of the single-protein foods we listed?
+Have you tried any of the best single-protein dog foods we listed with your floof?
 Is there another that your dog enjoys?
-Help a fur friend out and share in the comments!
+Help a fur friend out and share your picks for the best single-protein dog foods the comments!